-Most management protocols support at least two types of transactions:
+Most management protocols enforce two transaction types:

 - Requests from the management system to the agent.
 In this case, the agent assumes a server role and replies to requests.
-Requests refer to management operations, either queries to the MIB, or changes to configuration. - Alarms may be sent to the management system by an agent initiative.
-Usually they are alerts about events on the device itself or at the surrounding network.
+Requests refer to management operations, either queries to the MIB, or change requests to the MIB (configuration changes). - Alarms may be sent to the management system by an agent's initiative.
+Usually, they are alerts about events on the device itself or at the surrounding network.